learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Creating a Nice Visual
 Creating a pretty visual is a little more complicated.
 Generating the initial image is simple but you'll have to use the itertools package to iterate over the matrix and append labels to the individual cells.
-In this example, `cnf_matrix` should be the result of the sci-kit learn implementation of confusion matrix.
+In this example, `cnf_matrix` should be the result of the sci-kit learn implementation of a confusion matrix.

 ```python